 Why a hell printer system?
-Hell data is very difficult to disturb.
+Hell data is very safe system.
 You get only a good data on your Hell system, if the hell information data are just Hell data.
 If it is not precise, the system does not respond.
 So what you read on the paper is really true!

 See picture 1 below the whole system.

-At the right, of the picture you see the Bernhardine system, with the receivers EBl 3 and EBl 2.
-This complete system was placed in the aircraft.
+At the left of the picture you see the Bernhardine system, at the right the receivers EBl 3 and EBl 2.
+This complete system with the EBL’s was placed in the aircraft.
 The main job of the system was to print the azimuth position on a special Hellschreiber printer.
 The receiver EBL 3 was a H (hand) or Remote (F) type.
 The F type had a separate channelbox controll.
-Different channels could be chosen, the last two were chosen for the Bernhard/Berhardine system.
+With this box, channels could be chosen, the last two were chosen for the Bernhard/Berhardine system.
 See also the picture of my FuBl 2.

 Frequency range of the receivers and system was 30 – 33,1 Mhz.
 The both transmitters of the 724, did had a power of 500 watts.
 The power of the 725 was up to 5 KW.
 They nearly had the same frequency, about 10 Khz difference, so the signals could be heard easily on one receiver only.
 The dimensions of the Bernhard system was about 28 by 35 m.
 The diameter of the circular rail was 22 meter.
 The weight was about 120 tons.